ministryofjustice/analytical-platform-visual-studio-code/README.md

 ### Miniconda

 Releases for Miniconda are maintained on [docs.anaconda.com](https://docs.anaconda.com/free/miniconda/miniconda-release-notes/), from there we can use [repo.anaconda.com](https://repo.anaconda.com/miniconda/) to determine the artefact name and SHA256 based on a version.
 We currently use `py310`, `Linux` and `x86_64`variant.

+### Ollama

+Ollama is a tool that allows you to run open-source large language models (LLMs) locally on your machine.
+It supports a variety of models, including Llama 2, Code Llama, and others.

+Ollama don't currently provide SHA256 checksum for their installation file.
+For now, a checksum was acquired by running the following command locally:
+`curl --location --fail-with-body "https://github.com/ollama/ollama/releases/download/v0.1.29/ollama-linux-amd64" | sha256sum`